CruxConnect/crux-docs/_billing/get_billing_transactions_list.md

   {: title="Response" }

 ---
 Get the Billing Transactions List for your account.
 This provides details for all billing transactions on your account.
-Your username and password are optional as you can send your authorization token to receive this information.

 ### Response Parameters: